 Russia Job Search

 In Russia job search, if you want your job application to be taken seriously you have to consider all national differences.
-The Russia job search demands more than just the obvious Russia CV with Russia cover letter writing and translation - it requires careful preparation.
+The Russia job search demands more than just the obvious Russia CV with Russia cover letter writing and translation - it requires careful preparation if you want successfully pass Russia job interview.

 You will be confronted with problems that in all probability did not even cross your mind when you decided on finding jobs in Russia.
 Do not take too lightly the influence Russia job search can have on the consequence of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.